BuriedStPatrick/psqlvm/README.md

 psqlvm install
 ```

-After installing a version, it still won't be active until you've told psqlvm to actually use it (effectively copying the binaries into `~/.psqlvm` where your PATH, should pick them up).
+After installing a version, it still won't be active until you've told psqlvm to actually use it (effectively populating `~/.local/bin/psqlvm/current` with symlinks).
 Do so:

 ```bash
 # Format